department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/apply-for-home-loan-COE/research-design/coe-design-punchlist.md

 - [ ] Uploader: hide Submit before upload
 - [ ] Check padding on blue border-left for hidden text field; check text field alignment shift
 - [ ] Change padding on paragraph below "You have letters about your COE request" to 24px (or to match other paragraphs)
-- [ ] Confim hex color for red label text in prototype
+- [x] Confim hex color for red label text in prototype
 - [ ] Your service history screen: change third radio button to "I’m a current member of the National Guard or Reserves and was never activated"
 - [ ] Service period list-loop: check padding-left and spaceing above save button
-- [ ] Confirm form section titles/headers are 15px in prototype
+- [ ] Confirm form section titles/headers are 15px in prototype (seems to be 17px)
 - [ ] Your VA loan history: add title to prototype
 - [ ] Your VA loan history: check alignment of form inputs
 - [ ] Your VA loan history: Use month/year for date selector